machdyne/zeitlos/docs/posix.md

 ## 11. Still open

+**Next up, in order:**

+1. **5.2, the terminal handoff** (`Z_TERM_SET_PORT`).
+Unblocks a real
+   `vi` and any other full-screen program.
+Section 9e has the design.
+2. **5.3, pipes as processes.** Needs 5.1 (done) and 5.2.
+3. **A `vi` licence survey** before any `vi` engineering -- `busybox vi` is GPL, which is the objection that ruled out TinyCC for `zcc`; `nvi` is BSD but large.
+Section 9e, 5.4.

+**Open questions with no owner yet:**

+4. **`Z_MEM_MIN_BLOCK_SIZE` 32KB -> 4KB** (`docs/kernel.md`).
+Halves the
+   cost of a pipeline stage and is the one change that could regress `zcc`'s 4MB allocation through fragmentation.
+Needs `free` output either side, not reasoning.
-1. **When to schedule section 10**, if at all.
+5. **When to schedule section 10**, if at all.
+Its payoff is the memory budget on small boards, and the board it helps most is the one that cannot run `posix` anyway.
-2. **Whether `sdbench` justifies raising `Z_SPISD_DIV_FAST` to 0.**
+6. **Whether `sdbench` justifies raising `Z_SPISD_DIV_FAST` to 0.**
-   Answerable only from hardware, and per board -- see `docs/sdcard.md`, "Trying DIV=0".
+   Now more likely to be worth something than it was: the wide SPI transfer made the wire 58% of a word's cost where it had been 17% of a byte's.
+SD card only -- 24MHz is out of spec for the ENC28J60.
+   See `docs/sdcard.md`.

+**Not verified on hardware:**

+7. `sw/apps/posix/main.c` -- the port protocol, connection handling and
+   output batching.
+It works on a board; it has never been under a test, and its batching is a copy of a lesson `repl` learned the hard way rather than something proven here.
+8. The ethernet half of the `spim.v` change (`docs/sdcard.md`, "It applies to ethernet too").
+There is no `sdbench` equivalent for that path and there should be before anyone claims a number.

 ---

 ## 12. See also

-- `docs/zcc_bringup.md` — hardware bring-up: what has never run on a board, and in what order to try it
 - `docs/zcc.md` — the compiler
 - `docs/libz.md` — the runtime blob and the jump table
+- `docs/kernel.md` — processes, the exit ring, and the 256KB image
+  budget
+- `docs/zcc_bringup.md` — hardware bring-up, and what is still
+  unverified
-- `docs/sdcard.md` — the outstanding throughput measurement
+- `docs/sdcard.md` — the SD path: measured, diagnosed and fixed
 - `docs/executables.md` — ZEXE, the compiler's output format
 - `docs/app_runtime.md` — the runtime `libz` would wrap, and the `printf` size trap
 - `docs/filesystem.md` — FatFs non-reentrancy and the preempt deferral
-- `docs/ramdisk.md` — `/ram`, and the SD throughput figure to re-check
+- `docs/ramdisk.md` — `/ram`; its old 19 KB/s figure was wrong by 13x
+  and is corrected there
 - `docs/ports.md` — the provider protocol `posix` implements
 - `docs/boot.md` — the memory budget these numbers come out of
-- `sim/README.md` — where the code generator should be developed
+- `sim/README.md` — where the code generator was developed, and what the simulator does and does not model
 - `docs/zeitlos32.md` — the core that would have to grow an MMU for §6.1